AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/scenarios/Property and Casualty Insurance - Retention Rules.md

 ## Belongings Coverage {#belongings-coverage}

-**Example of a claim related to water damage:**

-* Water damage inside an individual house due to a broken pipe.
-* Insurance expert has established that the insurance policy does not cover damaged carpets (stains).
-* The customer is unsatisfied (given that these carpets have sentimental value).

-In such a situation and if the customer is profitable, a voucher should be provided.
-The actual voucher rule is as follows:

 **Voucher rule (AC-HOME-CONT-VOUCHER)**

 A voucher should be offered to customers in the following situation:

 - Their policy covers only home structures, not the content ;
-- The reason of their interaction is that they are not satisfied with the applied coverages;
+- The reason of their interaction is that they are not satisfied with the coverage;
 - Their CLTV percentile is at least 60\.

 The market value of the voucher should be up to 200€ and can be used with one of our affiliate providers.